What you can do to help with your claim for Brandon disability benefits

 Get letters from friends and relatives about your disability

 Letters from friends, relatives and other people can be very useful in a disability case.
-Your Tampa disability attorney can provide you with direction for your friends and relatives about what to include in these letters.
+Your Brandon disability attorney can provide you with direction for your friends and relatives about what to include in these letters.

 Be honest; don’t exaggerate; don’t minimize